kyma-project/kyma/components/kyma-operator/README.md

 ## Upgrade Kyma

 The upgrade procedure relies heavily on Helm.
-When you trigger the upgrade, Helm performs `helm upgrade` on releases that exist in the cluster and are defined in the Kyma release you're upgrading to.
-If a Helm release is defined in the Kyma release you're upgrading to but is not present in the cluster when you trigger the upgrade, Helm performs `helm install` and installs such release.
+When you trigger the upgrade, Helm performs `helm upgrade` on Helm releases that exist in the cluster and are defined in the Kyma version you're upgrading to.
+If a Helm release is defined in the Kyma version you're upgrading to but is not present in the cluster when you trigger the upgrade, Helm performs `helm install` and installs such a release.

 If you changed the name of a Helm release of a Kyma component, it won't be updated through `helm upgrade`.
 Instead, the component's release will be installed with its default name and the customized release won't be updated.